 While he was in federal custody for non-violent drug charges, Carlos was sexually assaulted by inmates at two different facilities.
 As an openly gay man with a history of sexual abuse as a child, Carlos was at high risk for being targeted by predators.

-Emmet is a survivor of childhood sexual abuse who was sexually assaulted at knifepoint by an older inmate when he was 18 years old.
+Cornelius is a survivor of childhood sexual abuse who was sexually assaulted at knifepoint by an older inmate when he was 18 years old.
 He was too afraid to tell, and kept the abuse a secret.
-In 2004, Emmet was sexually assaulted again by another prisoner and contracted HIV.
-In his testimony, Emmet describes the pain and hopelessness he has felt and how, with JDI's help, he is coping.
+In 2004, Cornelius was sexually assaulted again by another prisoner and contracted HIV.
+In his testimony, Cornelius describes the pain and hopelessness he has felt and how, with JDI's help, he is coping.

 While in the custody of the Los Angeles County Jail, Frank suffered persistent harassment by corrections officers for being openly gay.
 After a particularly intense verbal attack, Frank was beaten and raped by an officer in the middle of the night.
 He was released a few days later, and filed formal complaints.